ragdoll/Container/README.md

 })
 ```

 When we try to `c.Get("formatter")`, the container will read the function and inject the dependencies from the container into the function.
 It'll panic if it cannot find the dependency.

-*We can also resolve the "formatter" dependency above using `Make()`.
+**If a bound function returns multiple values, an array of those values is returned**. *We can also resolve the "formatter" dependency above using `Make()`.
 If we don't pass parameters to `Make()`, it'll try to auto-resolve binding dependencies from the container.*

 ### Shared bindings or singletons
 Currently, when you get a binding from the container — a new instance is returned.
 So if we pass a function as the concrete, a new instance of that function is returned.